8 Best Apps and Courses for Learning Finnish [without having to study grammar]

 Whether you’re navigating the website version or the Pimsleur app it’s a joy to use.
 It’s beautifully made and is easy to navigate.

 The biggest downside with Pimsleur Finnish is that it’s very short with only 30 lessons total (compared to Spanish which has 150 lessons).
-It also has quite a bit of English.
+Learners need to quickly move on to other resources.

 It’s however a great introduction to Finnish and an approach that has stood the test of time.